We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 The fact of the matter is that the cost of insurance tends to vary across metropolitan areas due to a variety of factors that point to the unique characteristics and hazards associated with a given area.
 All of these differences are founded on empirical evidence as well as real-world evaluations.
 Let's take a look at a few of the reasons for this in greater depth below:

 Urban areas in Ontario with a higher population density, like Kitchener–Cambridge–Waterloo and London, are more likely to have substantial traffic delays, as well as increased volume of traffic, which increases the likelihood of a car accident.
-The more significant number of accidents can result in higher demands for reimbursements from the insurance provider, which can result in a more substantial cost of insurance in comparison to rural areas with fewer people living there.
+The more significant and number of accidents, the higher the demand for reimbursements from the insurance provider, which can result in a more substantial cost of insurance in comparison to rural areas with fewer people living there.

 Urban areas in Ontario with a higher percentage of vehicle theft, such as Vaughan, Markham, and Oakville, and break-ins are considered to be less safe by insurance companies.
 The likelihood of these types of events affects the comprehensive coverage component of insurance rates, meaning if you opt for this additional coverage, you'll need to pay more for it.